K0deless/k0deless.github.io/_posts/posts/2019-02-09-pe-file-format.md

 * **magic**: identifies the state of the image file, this will be used to determine if an image is a PE32 (0x10b, 32 bits) binary or a PE32+ (0x20b, 64 bits) binary.

-* **AddressOfEntryPoint**: RVA of the first instruction of the binary that will be executed, this is optional for DLLs as this libraries export functions to execute.
+* **AddressOfEntryPoint**: RVA of the first instruction of the binary that will be executed, this is optional for DLLs as these libraries export functions to execute.

 * **ImageBase**: virtual memory address where the binary will be loaded, this value can be 4 or 8 bytes, depending of binary's bit architecture.
 The loader can follow or not this value to load the binary.